 Christina saw positive results from those stories and hunted for even more publicity.
 In October, she responded to a query that asked, “Do you have a product that you want to take to the next level?”

-The query turned out to be from The Steve Harvey Show.
+The query turned out to be from the talk show Steve Harvey.

 The show’s producers were planning an episode called “Steve’s Top Inventor.”
 After a lengthy interview process, Christina was on her way to Chicago for a spot on national television with five other entrepreneurs and inventors.